 4. Balanced selection

 A fourth evolutionary explanation for the stable frequency of homosexual genes in human populations is that these genes provide some ulterior benefit.
-The argument is that although there is negative selection for homosexual genes (because their bearers do not produce as much offspring as individuals with heterosexual genes) there may be compensating benefits.
-For instance, if the genes for same sex preferences would also cause an individual to have a greater intelligence or a better physical health then there would be compensating benefits, leading to the spread of homosexuality genes in a population.
+The argument is that although there is a negative selection for homosexual genes (because their bearers do not produce as much offspring as individuals with heterosexual genes) there may be compensating benefits.
+For instance, if the genes for same-sex preferences would also cause an individual to have greater intelligence or better physical health then there would be compensating benefits, leading to the spread of homosexuality genes in a population.

 5. Sexually antagonistic selection